What You Need to Know About our Accelerated Nursing Programs

 - For Fall semester entry by the prior March 1

 We encourage applicants to submit their applications well before the deadline and then supplemental documents can be sent, as long as they are received by the deadline.

 That is fine.
 You could be accepted to the program “pending successful completion of the bachelor’s degree.”

 Please visit the International Student Applicants webpage.

 Tuition and Aid

 Financial aid for second degree students is generally funded by loans.
-We do have a few small grants through the School of Nursing, but those are awarded with your acceptance letter.
+We offer merit-based scholarships through the School of Nursing, and those are awarded with your acceptance letter.
 No specific application is necessary.
-Several financial opportunities are available on our financial aid listings page, but in general, students need to be willing to take out loans.

-Please contact our admissions office at (585) 275-2375 to discuss our programs or to schedule a visit.
+Please contact our Admissions Office at email@example.com or (585) 275-2375 to discuss our programs or to schedule a visit.